open-telemetry/opentelemetry-collector-contrib/receiver/receivercreator/README.md

    endpoint: `endpoint`:8080
 ```

-## Endpoints
+## Rule Expressions

-Depending on the type of endpoint it will have different variables available.
+Each rule must start with `type.(pod|port) &&` such that the rule matches only one endpoint type.
+Depending on the type of endpoint the rule is targeting it will have different variables available.

 ### Pod